Finite strain theory: Cauchy strain tensor (right Cauchy–Green deformation tensor)

 where $J:=\det\mathbf{F}$ is the determinant of the deformation gradient $\mathbf{F}$ and $\lambda_i$ are stretch ratios for the unit fibers that are initially oriented along the eigenvector directions of the right (reference) stretch tensor (these are not generally aligned with the three axis of the coordinate systems).

-The Finger deformation tensor
+Finger strain tensor

-The IUPAC recommends that the inverse of the right Cauchy–Green deformation tensor (called the Cauchy tensor in that document), i. e., $\mathbf C^{-1}$, be called the Finger tensor.
+The IUPAC recommends that the inverse of the right Cauchy–Green deformation tensor (called the Cauchy strain tensor in that document), i. e., $\mathbf C^{-1}$, be called the Finger strain tensor.
 However, that nomenclature is not universally accepted in applied mechanics.

-The left Cauchy–Green or Finger deformation tensor
+Green strain tensor (left Cauchy–Green deformation tensor)

-Reversing the order of multiplication in the formula for the right Green–Cauchy deformation tensor leads to the left Cauchy–Green deformation tensor which is defined as:
+Reversing the order of multiplication in the formula for the right Cauchy-Green deformation tensor leads to the left Cauchy–Green deformation tensor which is defined as:

 The left Cauchy–Green deformation tensor is often called the Finger deformation tensor, named after Josef Finger (1894).

+The IUPAC recommends that this tensor be called the Green strain tensor.